Austria pledges to improve conditions for asylum seekers

-Austria will improve its accommodation for asylum seekers as winter approaches and increase capacity at refugee-processing centers in anticipation of tens of thousands of new arrivals, Chancellor Werner Faymann said on Tuesday.
+Austria will improve its accommodation for asylum seekers as winter approaches and increase capacity at refugee-processing centres in anticipation of tens of thousands of new arrivals, Chancellor Werner Faymann said on Tuesday.

-Even before Austria and Germany threw open their borders last weekend to a wave of migrants, the Austrian government pledged to improve conditions at its centers for asylum seekers.
+Even before Austria and Germany threw open their borders last weekend to a wave of migrants, the Austrian government pledged to improve conditions at its centres for asylum seekers.

-A report by Amnesty International last month said conditions at one center in Traiskirchen, south of Vienna, were "unacceptable" and found that as many as 2,000 people there had only blankets for shelter.
+A report by Amnesty International last month said conditions at one centre in Traiskirchen, south of Vienna, were "unacceptable" and found that as many as 2,000 people there had only blankets for shelter.

 Faymann told a news conference after a cabinet meeting that asylum seekers would be housed in better conditions.